extrawurst/extrawurst.github.io/_posts/2020/2020-12-26-unity-flatbuffers.md

 	flatc -r --gen-onefile schema.fbs"
 ```

-This will mount your current working directory into the container, it is expecting to find a `schema.fbs` file in here and generate the necessary code for *Rust* and *CSharp* for you in two file called `schema.rs` and `schema.cs`.
+This will mount your current working directory into the container, it is expecting to find a `schema.fbs` file in here and generate the necessary code for *Rust* and *CSharp* for you in two files called `schema.rs` and `schema.cs`.

 # Shortcomings

 Flatbuffers is not going to make your code more readable.
-Here is a little snippet how we read in stuff from it:
+Here is an example how we read in our ghosts from it:

 ```cs
 var fb_ghosts = GR.WR.Schema.Ghosts.GetRootAsGhosts(new ByteBuffer(data));